 - What other surgeries and therapies has the child had so far?

-How to File a Cerebral Palsy Lawsuit
+How to File a CP Lawsuit for Your Child

 When you work with Sokolove Law, your cerebral palsy lawyers can handle every step of the legal process on your behalf, so you can focus on what matters most — your family.

-While every claim is different, cerebral palsy lawsuit cases generally involve your legal team:
+Cerebral palsy lawsuit cases generally involve your legal team:

 - Determining your eligibility to take legal action

-- Gathering evidence to build your case
+- Gathering evidence to build a strong case for your claim

-- Filing your cerebral palsy lawsuit
+- Filing your cerebral palsy lawsuit within any state deadlines

 See if you may be able to take legal action for a birth-related injury like cerebral palsy.